Government quietly introduces $103b KiwiSaver tax

 "You are talking tens of thousands coming off for what seems like a little thing."

-He said the bill is designed to address a historical issue.
+He said the bill is designed to address an historical issue.

 "Superannuation schemes have always been exempt from a GST perspective.
 Where there have been questions are around managed funds that aren't KiwiSaver funds," he said.